Water Safety (Curriculum) Bill [HL]

 Overview

 This bill mandates that the UK Secretary of State incorporate water safety and drowning prevention education into the compulsory curriculum for all schools in England.
-The aim is to equip children with the knowledge and skills to stay safe around water and reduce drowning incidents.
+The aim is to improve children's knowledge and skills related to water safety, thus reducing drowning incidents.

 Description

-This bill requires the Secretary of State to create regulations ensuring water safety education is taught to all pupils of compulsory school age in England, covering both primary and secondary levels.
-The regulations will:
+This bill requires the Secretary of State to create regulations ensuring water safety education is taught to all pupils of compulsory school age in England, in both primary and secondary schools.
+These regulations will:

-• Direct the Secretary of State to provide guidance to schools on delivering this education and regularly review that guidance.
+- Require the Secretary of State to provide guidance to schools on delivering this education and to regularly review this guidance.

 Government Spending